chetan2237/EmbSoft/README.md

-# Embedded C Programming Examples with Continuous Integration and Code Quality
+# Embedded C Programming for checking a heater on/off in a car

-# LED Blinking
+# LED Blinking for Heater

 ## In Action